 school in the nation that bases its entire curriculum on mindful, contemplative education.

-As a result, you will learn how to inform your teaching with contemplative methods,
+As a result, you will learn how to incorporate mindfulness practices in your teaching,

 Contemplative education asks you to see yourself, see the world, and see yourself